- Overview

 ClamAV

-ClamAV is used for traditional malware detection on uploaded files.
+ClamAV provides traditional antivirus malware detection for uploaded files.

 - Uses the official ClamAV Docker image